‘Playboy’ Model Brennah Black Barely Covers Her Body In Beaded Bikini At El Matador Beach

 In the first image in the deck, the model appeared front and center on a beach with a big stone at her back.
 She playfully ran both hands through her long, blond locks while staring off into the distance.
 Black wore her tresses down and slightly messy while also sporting a beautiful application of makeup that included eyeliner, mascara, blush, highlighter, and lipstick.

-The model left little to the imagination in a silver beaded bikini that featured a triangle top, barely containing her chest.
+The model left little to the imagination in a silver, beaded bikini that featured a triangle top, barely containing her chest.
 The bottoms were just as hot and had string sides as well as a number of beads dripping down the front.
 The next few images in the series showed the model in the same NSFW bikini but posing in a number of other ways.
-She geotagged her location at El Matador Beach in Malibu, California and the setting was picture-perfect.
+She geotagged her location at El Matador Beach in Malibu, California, and the setting was picture-perfect.

 In the caption of the image, Black told her fans that she once had a golden dream, adding an angel and star emoji.
 In just a short time of the photo going live on her page, it’s earned her a ton of attention from fans, racking up over 8,000 likes in addition to upwards of 300 comments and that number continues to climb.
 Some social media users couldn’t help but gush over her gorgeous figure while countless others dropped a line to let her know that they love her bikini.